 11:15 am: Head into the office to work on writing a post.
 If all the pics are edited and uploaded too, I’ll also schedule it to go live and schedule the Facebook post and tweets that go along with it.
 (I use Hootsuite to schedule tweets that promote my own content, and Buffer for the rest.)

 12:10 am: Time to head over to the preschool to pick up my younger son and bring him to kindergarten.
 If I finish my post a little early, I might run a quick errand to pick up groceries and/or lunch on my way.

 1:00 pm: Back home and now it’s baking time.
 I try out recipes with a little notebook by my side, so I can tweak and jot notes.
 All the baking, note taking, and dish washing brings me to around…

 3:30 pm: …where it’s now time to start putting the kids’ after school meal together.
 Also, I head out to the bus stop to greet them and make sure they get home safe.

 3:45 pm: Focusing on them; feeding, talking about their day, going through any school paperwork, and getting them to do their homework.

 4:45 pm: They’re pretty well squared away and probably busy playing or watching cartoons, so I’ll steal a few minutes to snap some food pics and maybe even get the photo editing started.
 A lot of times I’ll check emails again at this point.

-5:30 pm: Mr. Allie usually gets home around this time, so one of 3 things will happen- a) he’s got a plan for dinner so I can keep working, b) we have an appointment, baseball game or practice to get the kids to, or c) I start making dinner.
+5:30 pm: My husband usually gets home around this time, so one of 3 things will happen- a) he’s got a plan for dinner so I can keep working, b) we have an appointment, baseball game or practice to get the kids to, or c) I start making dinner.

 6:15 pm: We sit down to a family meal most nights.
 My older son always joins us but we’re still working on getting the younger one to take part.
 A lot of times he’s there in the kitchen with us, but can’t sit still at the table and won’t eat what we’ve prepared.